garrettoh/NetworkAnalysisLab/README.md

 complete but not documented yet

-Tools Used- snort, wireshark, tshark, tcpdump, zeek.
+Tools Used- snort, wireshark, tshark, tcpdump, zeek. snort wireshark and tshark are my favorite.